-In connection with a merger or consolidation of an entity with our Company or the acquisition by us of property or stock of an entity, the board of directors may grant options in substitution for any options or other stock or stock-based awards granted by such entity or an affiliate thereof.
+In connection with a merger or consolidation of an entity with our company or the acquisition by us of property or stock of an entity, the board of directors may grant options in substitution for any options or other stock or stock-based awards granted by such entity or an affiliate thereof.
 Substitute options may be granted on such terms as the board of directors deems appropriate in the circumstances, notwithstanding any limitations on options contained in the 2008 Plan.
-Substitute options will not count against the 2008 Plan's overall share limit, except as may be required by the Code.
+Substitute options will not count against the shares reserved for issuance under the 2008 Plan, except as may be required by the Code.